Residency Frequently Asked QuestionsHave a question you can't find here? No problem, just contact us.

 When can I begin to submit my RMRF?

-While you can submit your RMRF between April 15 and April 21, 2017 at 5pm PDT.
+While you can submit your RMRF between April 1 and April 23, 2018 at 5pm PDST.
 It is recommended that you wait until after all the sites to which you have applied have completed the interview process.
 This way, you are sure that you will not be called in for an interview by a site after you have submitted your RMRF.
 Once you have submitted your ranking of sites it is considered as final.

 When is the submission deadline for my RMRF?

-You must submit your RMRF by 5:00 pm (PDT) on April 21, 2017.
+You must submit your RMRF by 5:00 pm (PDST) on April 23, 2018.
 It is your responsibility to ensure that you follow steps described above in the Universal Application for CNME-Approved Naturopathic Residencies packet.

 How do I submit my RMRF for the match?

 You can submit your RMRF here on the AANMC website.
-Complete the 2017 Residency Match submission.
+Links will be available once match registration is live.

 Should I submit my top choice site first during the on-line submission of my RMRF?